 Shopify

-To keep using the platform after your trial you’ll need to upgrade to one of their three paid plans ranging from $29 to $299 USD per month.
+To keep using the platform after your first month you’ll need to continue with one of their three paid plans ranging from $39 to $399 USD per month (discount offered on annual plans).

 Each plan offers unlimited products and all the brilliant features we discussed earlier but make sure to check out their pricing page to compare each plan.